BAS Main Index

 ANTARCTIC OZONE

-Background / Ozone Bulletins / Ozone data
+Background / Ozone Bulletins / Ozone data / Public information / Public information for schools /

-Antarctic Situation at 2019 October 4
+Antarctic Situation at 2026 May 11

-See the final situation report for last year for information on the 2018 - 2019 season.
+See the final situation report for last year for information on the 2024 - 2025 season.

 Notes: An ozone hole is defined as an area with values below 220 Dobson Units (DU).
 On average a column of air will hold 300 DU of ozone, equivalent to 3mm of ozone at sea-level pressure.
 Most of the ozone is between 10 and 40 km with a peak at around 20 km.
 The Antarctic ozone hole is usually largest in early September and deepest in late September to early October.
-September 16 is world ozone day, and in 2009 the final UN Member State to ratify the Montreal Protocol signed up.
-All 197 Member States have now ratified the protocol up to and including the Beijing amendments.
-2007 was the International Year of the Ozone Layer.
 Prior to the formation of ozone holes, Antarctic ozone values were normally at their lowest in the autumn (ie March).
 On occasion atmospheric vertical motions create small areas with ozone substantially below the long term average.
 Different satellites give different views of the exact ozone distribution.
 The continent covers 14 million sq. km.
-A summary of the WMO/UN 2014 Ozone Assessment, the Assessment for Decision-Makers was released on 2014 September 10.
-2017 was the 30th Anniversary of the Montreal Protocol.
-The US Government shutdown in 2019 means that some NOAA/NASA data about the stratosphere is not currently available.
 There are marked differences between the various satellite ozone measurements and analyses.
 The KNMI analysis and TEMIS forecasts are close to the observed values, whereas the Canadian analysis seems largely based on SMOBA data and is clearly at variance with ground based observations.

 Click on a thumbnail to get the latest graph or high resolution images, which are updated more frequently than the thumbnails.